sudhanshu9199/chatAPP/frontend/README.md

 # Frontend 🧑‍💻🚀

-This is the frontend of a modern React-based web application with routing, authentication, and a sleek UI powered by Tailwind CSS and DaisyUI.
+This is the frontend of a modern React-based web application with routing, Toast notifications and loading indicators, authentication, and a sleek UI powered by Tailwind CSS and DaisyUI.
 This project serves as the client-side interface of a full-stack application.

 ---